Kuadrant/authorino/docs/user-guides.md

 Exchange satellite (outer-layer) authentication tokens for "Festival Wristbands" accepted ubiquitously at the inside of your network.
 Normalize from multiple and varied sources of identity and authentication methods in the edge of your architecture; filter privacy data, limit the scope of permissions, and simplify authorization rules to your internal micro-services.

 - **[Fetching auth metadata from external sources](./user-guides/external-metadata.md)**<br/>
-Get real-time online data from HTTP services to enhance authorization rules.
+Get online data from remote HTTP services to enhance authorization rules.

 - **[OpenID Connect UserInfo](./user-guides/oidc-user-info.md)**<br/>
 Fetch user info for OpenID Connect ID tokens in request-time for extra metadata for your policies and online verification of token validity.